geoffreytools/type-lenses/README.md

 import { $ReplaceCallback } from 'type-lenses';
 import { Optional, Last, A, B } from 'free-types';

-// or one of your design exposing the Path interface $Callback extends $ReplaceCallback<number> {
+// or one of your design taking the Path as second parameter interface $Callback extends $ReplaceCallback<number> {
     type: this['prop'] extends 'a' ?
 Add<10, A<this>>
         : this['prop'] extends 'b' ?
 Promise<A<this>>